API Reference¶

 Validate dataclass fields after initialization.

-Ensures that the optional distance matrix, when provided, is a pandas DataFrame aligned with the asset order, and verifies that the number of leaves in the cluster tree matches the number of assets.
+Ensures that the optional distance matrix, when provided, is a polars DataFrame with columns aligned to the asset list, and verifies that the number of leaves in the cluster tree matches the number of assets.

 Source code in src/pyhrp/hrp.py